darkruby501/PersonalityDNA/README.md

 ### How?
 Psychological researchers have developed extensive lists of questions which capture varying aspects of personality between people.
 Using factor analysis, one reduce a large number of questions and possibly traits to five.
 However instead of factoring responses to the personality questions, as in the FFM, one could attempt to cluster them and determine is distinct personality clusters emerge\**.
 This is our intention.

-Initially we will analyse existing datasets of psychometric responses, and eventually we can test our work via responses on [ClearerThinking.org](www.clearerthinking.org) which has received in excess of 100,000 responses on some of its quizzes.
+Initially we will analyse existing datasets of psychometric responses, and eventually we can test our work via responses on [ClearerThinking.org](www.clearerthinking.org) which has received in excess of 100,000 responses to some of its questionnaires.

 ### Technical Details and Challenges
 We are starting with a dataset mailed available by Harvard University: [Selected personality data from the SAPA-Project: 08Dec2013 to 26Jul2014](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/SD7SVE)